A model for a large investor trading at market indifference prices. II: Continuous-time case: Continuous-time strategies

 \section{Continuous-time strategies}

 We proceed now with the main topic of the paper, which is the construction of trading strategies with general continuous-time dynamics.
-Recall that the key economic assumption of our model is that the agent can rebalance his portfolio \emph{without changing the expected utilities of the market makers}.
+Recall that the key economic assumption of our model is that the large investor can re-balance his portfolio \emph{without changing the expected utilities of the market makers}.